mosip/id-authentication/docs/design/authentication/OTP_Request_REST_service.md

 Below are details on the above classes –
 -	***OTPRequestDTO*** – Request object with input request for OTP
 -	***OTPResponseDTO*** – Response object with success or failure to generate and send OTP
--	***IDAuthFilter*** – Spring filter to intercept OTP Request and Response in order to authenticate/authorize TSP
+-	***IDAuthFilter*** – Spring filter to intercept OTP Request and Response in order to authenticate/authorize Partner
 -	***OTPController*** – Spring Controller to receive OTP Request
 -	***OTPRequestValidator*** – Spring Validator to validate input request object OTPRequestDTO
 -	***OTPService*** – Spring Service that interacts with OTPManager and OTPUtil to generate OTP